Imagine a More Connected Future

 - Faster travel times: quicker arrival to your destination

 - Frequency: more trip options and shorter wait times

-- Convenience: easier transfers and better connections
+- Convenience: more direct trips and easier transfers

 - More capacity and resiliency: service redundancy to reduce crowding and maintain travel options during service disruptions

 - Equity: increased train service access for communities that have been marginalized, the transit dependent, and access to important destinations

 - Longer hours: extended service on nights and weekends (Requires policy decision/action by BART)

 - Clean and green travel: Shifting travel away from congested freeways and increasing ridership on future zero emission trains

 - Markets and connections: better service to existing or new stations and easier connections between train services

 A foundational goal of Link21 is to transform the passenger experience and one important way to do this is to improve service.
 We have been communicating with people across Northern California to better understand your travel needs and, in response to what we have heard, we have identified Link21 concepts that are designed to add service frequency, potential connections, and better transfers between BART and Regional Rail.
 Service is one of the four building blocks of Link21.
 Markets, service, train technology, and the infrastructure to support service and connections to markets are what make up the concept solutions being considered.
 To learn more about Link21 concepts and how they benefit communities and passengers, visit our concepts page.